 As a small business, your reputation matters.
 And in today’s world, how you are seen online plays a prominent role in the amount of business you will garner.
+An effective link-building campaign can earn your website external links, but internal links are just as important.
 That is why plumbing SEO and internet marketing are integral to the success of local plumbing companies.
 Did you know that if your website has broken links, it will damage your online presence?
-If you want a good, complete web presence, you need a website that is free of broken links.
+If you want a complete web presence, you need a website that is free of broken links.

 What Are Broken Links?

 A broken link is any link leading to a web page that the user cannot access.
 Typically, the destination page reveals a 404 error that indicates that the page no longer exists.
 Broken links are sometimes called dead links or rotted links and can negatively impact a plumbing website’s SEO and user experience.

 Most broken links are self-inflicted and due to an improperly managed web presence.
 Often broken links happen because a business owner has a lot going on and doesn’t have time to stay on top of their web presence.
 The following are all common reasons for a “404 error.”

 - Moving the webpage and not changing internal links

 - Renaming the webpage and not changing internal links